 He could have said he was going to dress up like a dragon or be a dandelion and we would have said it sounded good — because a sudden death of a loved one puts things into perspective (and because the Celebration of Life would be casual, loving and accepting, like Nana was).

 Every day, C.J. pressured me to take him shopping for a new dress and every day I told him that we needed to wait until Uncle Michael got back in town.
 I was physically and emotionally spent and didn’t feel well-equipped to help my son pick out a dress for his grandmother’s funeral.
+I had spent loads of energy getting the funeral planned and her visit site properly cared for.
 I needed some back up, some support and in this case I knew my brother was the person I needed most.

 When Uncle Michael arrived on Thursday, our first stop was Target.
 You’d think that for our mother’s funeral we’d hit a higher end store, maybe even Nordstrom.
 But we all felt too numb for Nordstrom – which is saying a lot.
 And, besides, Target was Nana’s favorite store.